kgolden4514/kgolden4514.github.io/_posts/2023-07-09-Golden-Project-2-Blog-Post.md

 shouldn’t be that difficult, and that I am doing something majorly wrong.
 I have tried looking up my issues online, and I have not found very convincing answers as of now.
 So what would I do differently?
 Try to get my github pages to work much, much earlier.
+We did end up figuring it out in the end though.

 ## What was the most difficult part for you?